Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Conclusion

 \section{Conclusion}

-In this study, we introduce a novel approach to gait therapy in which a therapist and a post-stroke patient each wear lower-limb exoskeletons and train together through virtual physical interaction.
+In this study, we introduce a gait therapy approach in which a therapist and a post-stroke patient each wear lower-limb exoskeletons and train together through virtual physical interaction.
 This approach aims to harmonize the expertise and intuition of physical therapists with the capabilities of robots, providing real-time assistance based on the physical therapist's lower-limb kinematics and their visual, auditory, and haptic assessment of the patient's behaviors.
-We evaluated this approach with eight chronic stroke patients and a licensed physical therapist, comparing results to conventional methods of manual assistance.
-Our results demonstrated that the \textit{Therapist-Exoskeleton-Patient} interaction led to significantly greater range of motion, including larger step length and step height, and increased muscle activation compared to conventional manual assistance, as well as high levels of self-reported motivation and enjoyment.
-These findings suggest that incorporating physical human-robot-human interaction into therapeutic practices has the potential to improve the effectiveness of post-stroke gait rehabilitation; however, longitudinal studies are necessary to quantify the effects of such training on restoring gait function in future work.
+We evaluated this approach with eight chronic stroke patients and a physical therapist, comparing results to conventional methods of manual assistance.
+Our results demonstrated that Therapist-Exoskeleton-Patient Interaction (TEPI) led to significantly greater range of motion, including larger step length and step height, and similar muscle activation compared to conventional manual assistance, as well as high levels of self-reported motivation and enjoyment.
+These findings suggest that incorporating physical human-robot-human interaction into therapeutic practices has the potential to improve the effectiveness of post-stroke gait rehabilitation; however, conducting longitudinal studies to quantify long-term effects and addressing practical challenges related to setup, interfaces, hardware burden, and enhanced safety mechanisms will be key steps toward broader clinical adoption.